redsalmon91/QLearning/README.md

-# The Traveling Ghost

-A very simple example to demonstrate tabular **Q-learning**.
+A simple program to demonstrate tabular **Q-learning**.

-## The Game
+## Game Description

-Long long time ago, there was a little ghost who trapped himself in a one-dimensional space.

-&#x1f4a3;🌳🌳🌳🌳🌳🌳🌳&#x1f47b;🌳🌳🌳🌳🌳&#x1f3f0;

-## Rules
+An elf is trapped in a forest, our goal is to help him to return to one of the castles.

+🌲🌲🌲🏰🌲🌲🌲🌲🌲🌲
+🌲🌲🌲🌲🌲🌲🦁🌲🌲🌲
+🌲🌲🌲🌲🌲🌲🌲🌲🦁🌲
+🌲🌲🌲🧝🌲🌲🌲🌲🌲🌲
+🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲
+🌲🌲🌲🌲🌲🌲🌲🦁🌲🌲
+🌲🦁🌲🌲🌲🌲🌲🌲🌲🌲
+🌲🌲🌲🌲🌲🌲🌲🌲🌲🏰
+🌲🌲🌲🦁🌲🦁🌲🌲🌲🌲
+🌲🌲🌲🌲🌲🌲🌲🌲🌲🌲

+**Rules:**
-- The goal for the ghost is to reach the castle as soon as possible.
+- The goal for the elf(agent) is to reach a castle as soon as possible.
-- The ghost can go either **left** or **right**, one step at a time.
+- The agent can go either left, right, up, or down; one step at a time.
-- The Q-learning agent does not have any hard-coded knowledge.
-- The environment should only give feedback when the agent reaches the castle or the bomb.
-- For each step, the environment allows the agent to choose to move either left or right.
+- Game is over if the elf has reached at one of the castles or is caught by one of the lions.

 ## Run the Program

-Compile
+**Compile**
 ```
 > cargo build --release
 ```

-Run
+**Run**
 ```
-> q_learning <map-length> <initial-index> <training-episode-count> <learning-rate> <greedy-factor>
+> q_learning <map-file> <number-of-training-episodes> <learning-rate> <greedy-factor> <discount-factor> <max-step-allowed-in-final-simulation>

 ```

+### Example Map File
+Please checkout map file located in `examples/map.txt`